dustinpfister/blog_posts/_posts/lodash_partition.md

 ## Example of \_.partition

-For a quick example of this I thought it would be fun to play with an array that represents a hand of seven French playing cards.
+For a quick example of this I thought it would be fun to play with an array that represents a hand of seven [French playing cards](https://en.wikipedia.org/wiki/French_playing_cards).
 The \_.partition method can be used to split the collection of objects into two separate groups that meet a given condition, such as if a card has a value greater than or equal to eleven.
+In other words and example that splits a collection of cards into face cards, and everything else.

 ```js
 var cards = [